glassBead-tc/glassBead-001-atris/backend/app/claudeDev_docs/development_plan.md

 ### Supported Query Types

-The system now successfully handles the following types of queries:
-- Trending tracks queries
+- Trending tracks
-- User information queries
+- User information
-- Playlist queries
+- Playlists
-- Genre information queries
+- Genre information
-- User social queries (most followed artists)
+- User social data
-- Follower count queries
+- Follower counts
-- Latest release queries
+- Latest releases
-- Search track queries
+- Track searches
-- General queries about the Audius platform
+- General platform information

+### Recent Developments

+1. **Resolved Recursion Issue**: Fixed the infinite loop in LangGraph flow by updating `createGraph.ts` to prevent entity queries from routing back to `handle_entity_query`.
+2. **Enhanced Logging**: Implemented more detailed logging in `select_api.ts` and other tools to facilitate easier debugging and monitoring.
+3. **Successful Testing**: Conducted end-to-end tests confirming the resolution of the recursion issue and ensuring that queries are processed as intended.

+### Future Enhancements

+1. **Expand Query Types**: Continue to identify and support additional query types based on user feedback and platform features.
+2. **Optimize API Selection**: Refine the relevance calculation algorithm to improve the accuracy of API selection.
+3. **Improve Error Handling**: Implement more granular error messages and handling mechanisms to cover a broader range of potential issues.
+4. **User Feedback Integration**: Incorporate user feedback to prioritize feature development and improve the overall system.

-### Next Steps
+### Development Phases

-1. Integrate the query classification system with the main application flow.
-2. Develop response generation based on the classified query types.
-3. Implement error handling for edge cases and unexpected query formats.
-4. Conduct thorough testing with a wider range of real-world queries.
+1. **Phase 1: Stabilization**
+   - Fix existing issues such as the recursion problem.
+   - Ensure all current features work seamlessly.

+2. **Phase 2: Feature Expansion**
+   - Add support for additional query types.
+   - Enhance API interaction capabilities.

+3. **Phase 3: Optimization**
-5. Optimize performance for large-scale query processing.
+   - Optimize performance and scalability.
+   - Refine algorithms for better efficiency.

+4. **Phase 4: User Interface Development**
+   - Develop frontend components for better user interaction.
+   - Implement a user-friendly interface for query input and response display.

+5. **Phase 5: Documentation and Handover**
+   - Complete comprehensive documentation.
+   - Prepare handoff documents for future development and maintenance.

 ## [Other sections of the development plan...]